-The Denver Area Council, Boy Scouts of America operates programs that are licensed by the Colorado Department of Human Services.
+Scouting Colorado, Scouting America operates programs that are licensed by the Colorado Department of Human Services.
 The license indicates that the program has met the required standards for the operation of a childcare facility.
 The current license and most recent inspection are available for review in the Colorado Adventure Point office or at the Council Service Center.